 Schroth Method scoliosis exercises when performed consistently, improve posture, mobility and balance, and facilitate more efficient movement patterns; exercises are specific to the type of scoliosis, and therefore to an individual within that type.
-The essence of the Schroth Method involves making pelvic (basic) corrections; lengthening the spine; performing corrective breathing; and tensing the trunk muscles to maintain corrected posture.
+The essence of the Schroth Method involves making pelvic (basic) corrections; lengthening the spine; performing Schroth Corrective Breathing, as explained below; and tensing the trunk muscles to maintain corrected posture.

 Schroth Corrective Breathing